bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                             substring.
-Works the same as the ``summary`` field described above, but searches the Status Whiteboard field. quicksearch       string    Search for bugs using quicksearch syntax.
+Works the same as the ``summary`` field described above, but searches the Status Whiteboard field.
 ================  ========  =====================================================

 **Response**